Country

 Circumstances:

-The airplane departed RAF Wattisham to attack bridges on the Albert Canal near Maastricht.
-En route, the airplane was shot down by the pilot of a German fighter and crashed in Montaigu.
-Two crew members were killed and a third became PoW.
+The airplane departed RAF Alconbury at 2245LT on August 11 on an operation to Mainz.
+While returning to base the following night, it was shot down by a German fighter and crashed in Tildonk.
+Two crew members were killed and three others became PoW.

 Crew: